dshieble/dshieble.github.io/_posts/2023-05-14-large-language-models-part-1.md

 ### Tabular Data
 Most software systems represent data in a tabular format.
 We should therefore take a moment to describe how we could represent tabular data to an LLM.

-Let's go back to the fraud detection example.
-Our data model of a particular transaction might be distributed across multiple tables:
+In the fraud detection example our data model of a particular transaction might be distributed across multiple tables:
 - **Transaction**: user id, product id, seller id, transaction timestamp, transaction location, payment method, user IP, etc
 - **User**: name, location, list of recent purchases, etc
 - **Product**: product type, product description, list of recent sales, etc